chadcooper/sjc-arcuser/article.md

 custom widgets to work with the Utility's existing Code Red system (https://ecnetwork.com/community-notification/).
 Code Red is used to notify customers of outages and other potential water supply and quality issues.
-The Create Code Red tool (Figure PP) takes a outage area polygon from an isolation trace run and intersects it with parcel polygons to prepare a notification area.
+The Create Code Red tool (Figure PP) takes an outage area polygon from an isolation trace run and intersects it with parcel polygons to prepare a notification area.
 The Extract Code Red Tool is a custom WAB widget powered by a slightly modified version of the Esri Extract Data script tool from the Server Tools Toolbox.
 This tool allows a user to select a Code Red polygon to export from Advisory Manager as a shapefile for import into the Code Red system (Figure OO).
-Code Red accepts the shapefile as an input, gathers all registered users in that area, and sends out notifications regarding the issue, helping the Utility to streamline their customer notification processes.
+Code Red accepts the shapefile as an input, gathers all registered users in that area, and sends out notifications regarding the issue; helping the Utility to streamline their customer notification processes.

 ![Figure TT.
 Advisory Manager application with Create Code Red tool setup to be run.](images/advisory-manager-application-1.png)